Whole School SEND resources

 Whole School SEND Review Guide

 This guide can be used by SENCos and other senior leaders to consider how the whole school functions for pupils with SEND.
 The process can be used in mainstream and specialist settings.
-A new annexe for school-based sixth form setting will be available in spring 2020.

 We are excited to share that the Education Endowment Foundation (EEF) is funding an evaluation of the SEND Review Guide in mainstream secondary schools.